SEND

 Local offer, Policy and Code of Practice

-The Local Offer was first introduced in the Green Paper (March 2011) as a local offer of all services available to support disabled children and children with SEN and their families.
-This easy to understand information will set out what is normally available in schools to help children with lower-level SEN as well as the options available to support families who need additional help to care for their child.
+The local offer for SEND was introduced in the UK on September 1 2014 as part of the Children and Families Act 2014 which provides information on the support and services available for children and young people with special educational needs and disabilities (SEND).
+This easy to understand information will set out what is normally available in schools to help children with SEND as well as the options available to support families who need additional help to care for their child.

 Please follow this link for more information about the Rotherham Local Offer.